tomaj/bank-mails-parser/README.md

 Usage with imap mail downlaoder
 -------------------------------

-Example how to use with [imap email download](https://github.com/tomaj/imap-mail-downloader):
+Example how to use with [imap mail downloader](https://github.com/tomaj/imap-mail-downloader):

 ```
 use Tomaj\ImapMailDownloader\Downloader;